glitchwrks/gwmon-65/README.md

 ...where the xx fields are the hex representation of the bytes at those addresses.

 No returns or spaces are typed in the commands.
 This is very similar to the NorthStar ROM monitor, most likely because it's about the simplest way to implement.
 Input is auto-downcased, so you can type entries in either (or even mixed) case.

+### Edit Memory

+The `E` command prompts for a starting address, displays the contents of the memory location, and allows input of a replacement value.
+Pressing `RETURN` will leave the current value unchanged and move to the next memory address.
+Pressing `CTRL+C` at any time terminates the `E` command.

 ### GO Command